-The course of the disease varies from person to person.
-Most people affected will improve, however not all will make a full recovery.
+The course of polymyositis varies from person to person.
+Most people affected will improve but not all will make a full recovery.
 Those who experience severe symptoms that do not respond adequately to treatment may be left with significant disability.

 Further information and support

 The Muscular Dystrophy Association of New Zealand aims to improve the quality of life for all people with neuromuscular conditions and their families:

 Freephone: 0800 800 337